-The Drinking Water and Groundwater Protection Division’s (DWGWPD) main office is located in the National Life Building in Montpelier.
+The Drinking Water and Groundwater Protection Division’s (DWGWPD) main office is in the National Life Building in Montpelier.
 There are also staff located in five regional offices that regulate Wastewater Systems and Potable Water Supplies.

 Regulatory programs managed by the Division include, but are not limited to:

-- Groundwater Reclassification- Class I and II (water)
+- Groundwater Reclassification (water) – Groundwater Class I and Class II.

 - Groundwater Withdrawal (water) – Reporting and Permitting